UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/external-functions.md

 This feature is supported since Uppaal Stratego version 4.1.20-7, or Uppaal version 5.0 or later.
 {{% /notice %}}

-External Functions can be decreated alongside other declaratios.
+External Functions can be declared alongside other declaratios.
 External functions are local to the current scope, defined by the grammar:

 ``` EBNF
 ExternDecl   = 'import'  Path '{' [FwdDeclList] '}'